Summer Arts in Berlin

 German Language Studies

-For students who have completed at least two semesters of college level German, this program will provide the opportunity to become more proficient and experience the German language in its living cultural context.
+Open to all students (previous knowledge of German is not required), this program will provide the opportunity to become more proficient and experience the German language in its living cultural context.
 Daily language lessons, directed communication with native speakers in the exciting streets of Berlin, and excursions to other German cities provide an intensive and rich learning environment.
 At the completion of this program, students should advance to the next level of proficiency.
 Learn more about the core curriculum and courses offered.